nf2337/Mapping-Global-Foodscapes/tutorial7.md

 Go ahead and click **Change Data** and explore the options available to you.
 There are a lot of datasets you can chose from, and you might want to spend the time looking at ones that are relevant for your respective projects and interests.

-For now, we'll download some income data at the Census Tract level to include as the basemap for New York City's falafel sandwiches which we worked on in (Tutorial 6)[https://nf2337.github.io/Mapping-Global-Foodscapes/tutorial6].
+For now, we'll download some income data.
 Click on **Income** for the year 2019, the latest available data for the US Census.
 You are going to get several options that look like this:

 ![Image 3](/Mapping-Global-Foodscapes/assets/img/Tutorial-7/3-Tutorial-7.png)

-**ACS** stands for (American Community Survey)[https://www.census.gov/programs-surveys/acs/about.html] collects a vast array of information including income, education, employment, transportation, housing which are vital for local and national leders to decide on programs, economic development, emergency management and other local issues.
+**ACS** stands for [American Community Survey](https://www.census.gov/programs-surveys/acs/about.html) collects a vast array of information including income, education, employment, transportation, housing which are vital for local and national leders to decide on programs, economic development, emergency management and other local issues.
 The ACS colects a sample of responses, and unlike the **Deceniial Census** conducted every 10 years (the latest in 2020), it does not count every person single person, but rather produces estimates based on sampling.

 Because the ACS doens't actually count people, but rather produces estimates based on sampling, you can chose between the **1-year estimate**, and the **5-year estimate**.

 How do you decide which estimate to use?
 It's really up to you, but consider the following: "the 1-year estimates for an area reflect the most current data but they have larger margins of error than the 5-year estimates because they are based on a smaller sample.
 The 5-year estimates for an area have larger samples and smaller margins of error than the 1-year estimates."
-A more technical note on the difference can be found (here)[https://www.census.gov/content/dam/Census/library/publications/2018/acs/acs_general_handbook_2018_ch03.pdf].
+A more technical note on the difference can be found [here](https://www.census.gov/content/dam/Census/library/publications/2018/acs/acs_general_handbook_2018_ch03.pdf).

 I will just use the **5-year estimate** for nowI'll chose the **Median Household Income (In 2019 Inflation-Adjusted Dollars)**.